saber-games/expeditions-guides/docs/custom_gameplay_entities/inventory_items/creation_of_custom_inventory_item.md

 -   *Class*: `InventoryItemDescBinocular`
 -   *Description*: This class should be selected for custom Binoculars.
 -   *Fields*: [General Properties][general_properties] + [Binocular Properties][binocular_properties].
--   *Original in-game items*: Binoculars
+-   *Original in-game items*: Binoculars.

 !!! warning

     The creation of custom *Drone*, *Echo Sounder*, and *Binoculars* items is currently not supported.
 Please do not create the mods of these items since they currently cause errors.
 This issue is known and these items will be supported in the future releases of the game.

 ### InventoryItemDescDrone

 -   *Class*: `InventoryItemDescDrone`
 -   *Description*: This class should be selected for custom Drones.
 -   *Fields*: [General Properties][general_properties] + [Drone Properties][drone_properties].
--   *Original in-game items*: Drone
+-   *Original in-game items*: Drone.

 !!! warning